sri-chalam/ai-tech-notes/articles/balancing-ai-speed-with-code-quality.md

 - That the code must be optimized for performance

 Result: The AI coding agent generates code that removes elements directly from the list during iteration (e.g., `transactionList.remove(index)` inside a loop).
-In Java's `ArrayList`, removing items inside a loop triggers repeated shifts of all remaining elements-leading to major CPU overhead and poor performance.
+In Java's `ArrayList`, removing items inside a loop triggers repeated shifts of all remaining elements—leading to major CPU overhead and poor performance.

 **Why ArrayList removal is CPU-intensive:**
 Each `ArrayList.remove(index)` call internally uses `System.arraycopy()` to shift all subsequent elements one position left to fill the gap.
 For a 20,000-item list where 5,000 items are removed sequentially: